 '''

-supportBundle auto (enable|disable) (all |
+SMcli -supportBundle auto (enable|disable)

-storageArrayName) [data=pathName]
+(all | storageArrayName)

+[data=fileName]

 '''

-Parameter Description enable Enable automatic collection of support bundles when a critical MEL event is detected. disable Disable automatic collection of support bundles where the feature was previously enabled. all Apply the command to all storage arrays detected from the host. storageArrayName Apply the command to the named storage array. data Store the data generated by the command at the location specified by the pathName.
+Parameter Description enable Use this parameter to enable automatic collection of support bundles when a critical MEL event is detected. disable Use this parameter to disable automatic collection of support bundles where the feature was previously enabled. all Use this parameter to apply the command to all storage arrays detected from the host. storageArrayName Apply the command to the named storage array. data The file path and the file name to which you want to save the support bundle information.

 If automatic support bundle collection is enabled on all storage arrays, storage arrays that are discovered later will have their support bundles collected.
-If automatic support bundle is enabled for all storage arrays and later automatic support bundle collection is disabled on one or more storage arrays, then storage arrays are discovered later will not have their support bundles collected.
+If automatic support bundle is enabled for all storage arrays and later automatic support bundle collection is disabled on one or more storage arrays, then storage arrays that are discovered later will not have their support bundles collected.